MicheleTobias/Workshop-Cartography-Journal-Figures/README.md

 ## What story are you trying to tell?

 ### The Premise of this Exercise
 Let's pretend we want to a map for a journal article about the psychology of cryptozoology sightings in the northeastern US and southeastern Canada, focusing on lake monsters.
 Central to your argument in this paper is the location of the monsters in relation to their supposed habitat.
+We will submit our papr to one of the Nature journals.